 3. Villa Borghese

-Yes, this is the number 1 pick for visitors who want to visit areas of importance.
-Villa Borghese was the literal residence of Cardinal Scipione Borghese.
+This is the number one pick for anyone who wants to visit areas of importance and it’s the starting point of our DIY Rome Walking Tour.
+Villa Borghese was the residence of Cardinal Scipione Borghese.
 He developed it into a sort of secret garden with peacocks and exotic animals running around.

 - Il Pincio (mentioned above)